Gallo Pinto

 Day-old rice stir-fried with cooked black beans and a finely-diced sofrito of bell pepper, onion, garlic, and cilantro, finished with a generous shake of Lizano sauce — the entire pan turns dark purple-brown from the bean liquid.
 Served with scrambled or fried eggs, fried sweet plantain (maduros), sour cream, and a wedge of avocado or white cheese.
 The Costa Rican national breakfast.

 Gallo pinto ('spotted rooster' — named for the speckled appearance of rice and beans together) is shared with Nicaragua, where it's also the national dish — the two countries occasionally argue who invented it.
-Costa Rica's version uses black beans (sometimes red); Nicaragua's traditionally uses red beans.
-The Lizano sauce addition is uniquely Costa Rican, dating from 1920 when Próspero Lizano invented the condiment in San José.
+The dish itself is a colonial-era fusion: Spanish-introduced rice, Mesoamerican beans, and the West African 'rice-and-legumes in one pot' technique carried by enslaved Africans, part of a wider Atlantic family of rice-and-beans dishes.
+Costa Rica's version uses black beans (sometimes red) and Lizano sauce; Nicaragua's traditionally uses red beans with the rice fried loose and separate.
+The Lizano sauce addition is uniquely Costa Rican: it was created in 1920 by Próspero Jiménez in a small cantina in Alajuela (originally as an attempt to improve Worcestershire sauce) and took the surname of Próspero Lizano, to whom Jiménez gave the recipe.
 Every Costa Rican household has gallo pinto at least 4 mornings a week; many have it daily.

 First forkful: dark-glossy rice and bean mix, individual grains visible but coated in the bean liquid that's purple-brown from the bean cooking.
 Lizano's tang hits first — sweet-savory-vinegary with the cumin-paprika base.
 Cilantro is fresh-bright behind.
 Combined with the egg, the sweet plantain bite, the cool avocado, the natilla swipe — that's Costa Rican breakfast.
 Each component plays a role; gallo pinto alone is incomplete.